Senku Ishigami: Creation and development

-Voice actor Yūsuke Kobayashi mentioned that the intonation of the names were not really clear until they started recording.
-Kobayashi also voiced the series' mascot, Mecha Senku, who highly resembles the main character.
-Before voicing him for the English dub, Aaron Dismuke watched the original Japanese episodes, to capture the feeling of the original work, finding it challenging to do.
+Voice actor Yūsuke Kobayashi mentioned that the intonation of the names were not clear until they started recording.
+Kobayashi also voiced Mecha Senku.
+Before voicing Senku for the English dub, Aaron Dismuke watched the original Japanese episodes to capture the feeling of the original work, which he found challenging.
 Dismuke further commented that Senku has a tendency to make expositions of creating items such as preparing meals to the point Senku is "all over the place".